Ramkhamhaeng National Park, Thailand: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B, C and O. Ensure that you get the correct type.
-The vast majority of adapters that you can buy are just plugs and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most places.
+A plug adapter that supports outlet types A, B, C and O. Take care to get the right type.
+A lot of adapters currently available are just plugs and expect your devices to change the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should be appropriate for most areas.

 Make your flight more comfortable with an airplane phone mount